 Want to work together?

-Last month, we were able to congratulate another group of succesful participants of the Orange Corners Innovation Fund (OCIF) at Orange Corners Nigeria.
-The OCIF aims to improve access to finance for early-stage startups that are enrolled in the Orange Corners incubation- and acceleration programmes.
-This enables the winning entrepreneurs to scale their business and …
+OCIF Management Applications have opened on the website of the Netherlands Enterprise Agency.
+The Orange Corners Innovation Fund (OCIF) has been initiated with the aim to improve access to finance for early-stage startups that are enrolled in the Orange Corners incubation- and acceleration programmes.
+The fund enables these companies to scale and develop innovative solutions …